stepmuel/filemo-server/README.md

 **Limited Data Access**

-The server can limit access to exactly the data listed in the previous section.
+The Filemo server can limit access to exactly the data listed in the previous section.
 Other data on the file system stays hidden.
 No data can be manipulated or deleted.
 This can be a benefit compared to for example giving the app access to the server via ssh or S3 access keys.

 **Extensibility**

-In the future, the server can be extended to provide access to additional backups destinations like Dropbox or Backblaze.
+In the future, the Filemo server can be extended to provide access to additional backups destinations like Dropbox or Backblaze.
 Since the server is open source, anyone can add their own provider.

 ### How does caching work?

 When creating a backup, new small files are put into the same packset until it is full.
 This leads to a high probability that files will be in the same packset when browsing a backup.
 The caching mechanism remembers the last time it found a file in a packset, and will check the most recent first.

 When using s3, the cache will keep the whole packset index for even faster browsing.

+To purge the cache, simply delete the caching database file (`/tmp/filemo.cache.sqlite` unless configured otherwise).
+The "Purge Cache" button in the Filemo app does not affect the Filemo server cache.